Purchase First-Aid, Preparedness, and Training Materials from the Red Cross Store.

 Listen to AM 1670 on your smartphone, tablet, and computer; in your car, or on a portable emergency radio.
 Emergency and other community information for the Avon Grove and surrounding areas is broadcast 24x7.
 AGREM 1670 broadcasts are automatically interrupted whenever the National Weather Service issues any alerts for our area.

-- E. Nottingham Township: Long-term Closure: Bridge on Saginaw Road is CLOSED to ALL Traffic.
+E. Nottingham Township: Long-term Closure: Bridge on Saginaw Road is CLOSED to ALL Traffic.
 The bridge is located between Kings Row Road and Rte 472 .
 DETOUR ROUTE (East side): Use Saginaw Road east to Rte 896.
 Turn right on 896 S to the stop-sign at State Road, turn right on State Road, and go west to Route 472.
 DETOUR ROUTE (West side): Go west to Rte 472, turn left on 472 to State Road.
 Turn left on State Road and go east to Rte 896.
 Turn left on Rte 896 North and follow to Saginaw road (on left).
 Turn onto Saginaw for destinations up to the closure point.
-The bridge replacement project will be scheduled in 2021.
+The bridge replacement project is currently underway with completion this Spring.